<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1076912843267184&amp;ev=PageView&amp;noscript=1">

 Unpacking the files showed that the top match was also using multiple packing layers.
 The number of corrupted and incorrectly packed files was low, so we could successfully unpack 95% of the samples.
 Comparing the RHA of files at each layer of packing showed they remained within the same functional hash buckets.
 This indicates that the differences between these files were indeed minor.

-RHA, even at the lowest precision level, showed no collisions with whitelisted files and therefore was safely applied to our automatic RHA cloud classification.
-The custom packer was blacklisted using its format signature.
-RHA enables us to detect multiple malware families that use it.
+RHA, even at the lowest precision level, showed no collisions with allowlisted files and, therefore was safely applied to our automatic classification.
+The custom packer was blocklisted using its format signature, and RHA enabled us to detect multiple malware families that use it.

 Conclusion